tyea/aviator/README.md

 ## About

-Aviator is a Symfony based microframework for prototyping applications.
+Aviator is a Symfony based microframework for building prototypes, microsites, and hobbyist projects.

 ## Installation